 I had my birthday recently.
 First birthday I’ve ever had away from family – which is weird to consider.
 I was worried it would be really hard.
 Birthdays aren’t a huge deal after a certain age, and it’s not like I ever really do anything big to celebrate anymore, but there are small things about them that still matter to me.
 I believe everyone should have a cake on their birthday.
 If I have to make one for myself, I will (and have before).
 I also believe people should be sang to – as long as it isn’t in front of a restaurant or something.
 I hate those occasions.
 They’re embarrassing to me and make me feel awkward.

-I spent my birthday with Marina, as everyone else was unable to join for one reason or another.
-It was a bit bittersweet, but overall, it doesn’t matter, because Marina was there, and we had fun.
+I spent my birthday with Melanie, as everyone else was unable to join for one reason or another.
+It was a bit bittersweet, but overall, it doesn’t matter, because Melanie was there, and we had fun.
 Not to mention I was exhausted after all of my papers being due the day before.
 She was the absolute best and made it special for me.
 We had breakfast together (per my request) where we ate pancakes and drank mimosas.
 She made me a yellow cake with chocolate icing from scratch, the first she has EVER made, and it was amazing.
 She wrote me a super sweet (and funny) poem on a card, and I’ve put it up on my mantle with my other birthday cards from my family.
 I cried when I saw that mammaw had signed her name on the card from her and pawpaw.
 Seeing her brittle handwriting was hard, but I loved that she was able to sign at all.
 Heck, I’m crying again just thinking about it.
 My sister had her oldest son sign my birthday card, and I was so happy seeing he is learning to write already.
 It meant a lot to me.
 It all did.

-Marina and I went to dinner together, just the two of us, nothing fancy.
+Melanie and I went to dinner together, just the two of us, nothing fancy.
 We went to a burger shop I had ordered a veggie burger from before and really liked.
 I think she had wanted to do it big for me, because birthdays are important to her, too.
 I think she may have been more disappointed at the people who backed out than I was.
-Her beau joined us for drinks after dinner, but after being fed a few shots from the bartenders (Marina informed them of my birthday), I was ready to go.
+Her beau joined us for drinks after dinner, but after being fed a few shots from the bartenders (Melanie informed them of my birthday), I was ready to go.
 I was exhausted and knew I couldn’t handle more, it’s been so long since I’ve drank.
 When we got home, they fixed the cake for me, put candles on in the shape of an “M” and sang.
 I gobbled practically the whole thing down, while drunk from our dinner.
 They really made it great for me, and I’m so grateful for them both.